DrDroidLab/kenobi-setup/README.md

 # kenobi-setup
-Timestamped JSON Document Ingestion and auto visualization toolkit
+Timestamped JSON Document Ingestion and auto visualization toolkit based on OpenSearch

 ## How to setup
 1. Take a linux environment of your choice (with public IP/LB as VM_IP).